-- 1. At the end of each term (fall, winter, and spring), register for at least three credits for the next term.
-If you need time off, submit a leave of absence form to the Graduate School before the term starts.
+1. At the end of each term (fall, winter, and spring), register for at least three credits for the next term.
+If you need time off, submit a leave of absence form to the Graduate School at least 2 weeks before the term starts.
 Enroll in at least three credits every fall, winter, and spring term until you have graduated (or submit leave of absence).
-You are not required to register in the summer, but you should do so if you are taking classes or working with your advisor on your capstone project. - 2.
-Maintain a 3.0 GPA throughout your time in the program. - 3.
-Check in with your advisor each term and update them on your coursework and capstone progress.
+You are not required to register in the